ididdidi/ididdidi.github.io/_projects/unity3d-easy-assets-localize.md

 Method          | Description
 ----------------|---------
-GetInstance     | A static method that creates or returns a ready-made instance from the stage.
+GetInstance     | The static method that creates or returns a ready-made instance from the scene.
 Accepts a `dontDestroy` argument which allows you to save the object instance when changing scenes.
 Returns an instance of `LocalizationController`.
 Subscribe       | Allows an instance of a `LocalizationComponent` derived type, passed as an argument, to subscribe to localization changes.
 Unsubscribe     | Allows an instance of a `LocalizationComponent` derived type, passed as an argument, to subscribe to localization changes.
 SetNextLanguage | Changes the language to the next one in the localization list.